-- Pre-heat the oven to 350° and Spray a 8-inch round cake pan with nonstick cooking spray and line the bottom with parchment paper.
+- Preheat the oven to 350° and Spray an 8-inch square cake pan or a 9-inch round pan with nonstick cooking spray and line the bottom with parchment paper.

-- With mixer running at medium speed, add eggs one at a time; scraping down the bowl after each egg (at this stage the mixture will appear curdled)
+- With mixer running at medium speed, add eggs one at a time; scraping down the bowl after each egg (at this stage the mixture might look curdled)

 - Add the flour mixture and stir the batter with a rubber spatula, scraping the bottom and sides of the bowl until the flour is fully blended.
-Batter will be very heavy and thick.
-Using rubber spatula, gently fold in blueberries.
+The batter will be very heavy and thick.
+Using a rubber spatula, gently fold in the blueberries.